Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 You can use :py:func:`np.einsum('i->', a) <numpy.einsum>` ...
 ```

-This also lead to long discussions about which syntax to use in advance area,
+This also leads to long discussions about which syntax to use in advance areas,
 like formulas in [Sympy's docstrings](https://github.com/sympy/sympy/issues/14964).

 Many projects have to implement dynamic docstrings; for example to include all
-the parameter a function or class, would pass down using ``**kwargs``, (search
+the parameter a function or class would pass down using ``**kwargs`` (search
 matplotlib source for `_kwdoc` , or pandas DataFrame for example).

 This can make it relatively difficult for authors and contributors to properly